 Some heterotrophs are omnivores and eat both primary producers and other heterotrophs like themselves.

 Are all animals heterotrophs?
 We can say that all animals are heterotrophs but the type varies depending on what they preferably eat.
 Most herbivores only eat plants and other photosynthetic autotrophs and never eat other animals.
-Some can be both primary consumers or secondary consumers.
+Some can be both primary consumers and secondary consumers.
 Think of a bear, for example.
 Bears can eat fruits and vegetables, but can also eat other animals.
 Humans are the same.

 By eating other organisms in the food chain, heterotrophs recycle nutrients and organic chemicals and put them to good use in their body, or defecate and, therefore, help seeds of a variety of plants germinate and spread to other areas of an ecosystem.
-Some plant seeds need to pass through the digestive system of a heterotroph, or consumer, to germinate (this process is called scarification, and it is the process that weakens the coat of seed so that the plant embryo can emerge).
+Some plant seeds need to pass through the digestive system of a heterotroph, or consumer, to germinate (this process is called scarification, and it is the process that weakens the coat of the seed so that the plant embryo can emerge).
 Heterotrophs also fertilize the land and/or the water with their feces.

 Consumers or predators are very important ecologically because they keep the populations of their prey within reasonable numbers.
 For example, a review of research studies by Ballard et al. (2001) suggested that coyotes, mountain lions, and wolves play a major role in determining the size of deer populations in the United States.
 A classic thirty-year study in Isle Royale, Michigan (Page 1990) clearly showed how predators (wolves in this case) and prey (moose) interact.
 The size of a wolf pack is determined by how many moose are available in a particular area.
 If the moose population increases, then the size of the wolf pack can increase and vice-versa.